NiharGupte/ReverseKnowledgeDistillation/README.md

     conda env create -f environment.yml
     conda activate SwinRetina
     ```
+## Train and Test scripts

+- Run test_on_FIRE.py after changing model configurations in config/test.yml
+- The training files for base model, LK model and swin model are provided in the respective train_base.py, train_lk.py and train_swin.py respectively

 ## Using Pretrained Models

 You can use the models directly by changing the config/test.yml with the model path.